-Most of the time there is snow on the ground so why not play in it!?
-Get all bundled up and head out side to build your own Olaf or snowman.
+Most of the time there is snow on the ground, so why not play in it!?
+Get all bundled up and head outside to build your own Olaf or snowman.
 No snow?
 No problem!
-Make your own indoor snow with baking soda and white hair conditioner!
+Make your own indoor snow with baking soda and a white hair conditioner!

 Have a family talent show

 If it’s TOO cold to go outside, have a family talent show.
 My kid’s love, love, love America’s Got Talent, so they are always up to show what they can do!
 Let the kids practice during the day and after dinner let the show begin!

 Create your own winter-themed “I Spy” sheet with clip art images that the kids can find inside or outside the house!
 See who can complete their list the fastest!